kbaseattic/roadmap/Proposed product descriptions/SDK Development.md

 generated repository and dynamically deployed into the Narrative.
 Method Reference Data we are defining as data initialized by the method when it is registered and is used when the method runs (e.g. a BLAST database).
 Other work would include using the SDK to define workflows or pipelines.
+Upload functions can also be converted to SDK methods.